Hayapurchase/htcanvas/README.md

    `htcanvas.png`.
 6. Use **Export SVG** to download a resolution-independent vector version of your artwork that can be edited in tools like Adobe Illustrator or Inkscape.
 7. Select tools (Brush, Fill, Shape, Text) from the **Tools** panel in the sidebar, and manage your drawing order in the **Layers** panel.
+8. Click the **theme toggle** button (half-moon icon) in the top toolbar to cycle between
+   Light, Dark, and Colourful themes at any time.

 ### Keyboard Shortcuts